stevenpbachman/quickmap/README.md

 # Quick map
 Takes 'LONGDEC' and 'LATDEC fields and makes a simple dot map using leaflet.
+Will also accept fields for COLLECTOR,	NUMBER, and	YEAR.